 Why a flower CSA?

-We appreciate the CSA model for allowing us to connect directly with the people purchasing our blooms.
-Feedback from members is encouraged because we want to be growing your favorite flowers, not just ours (although we do plenty of that too).
-It is a useful model for growing on a small-scale, enabling us to plan well and make practical use of garden space.
-Ultimately, we also support the idea of people enjoying flowers on a regular basis rather than just special occasions.
+We appreciate the CSA model for allowing us to connect directly with the people choosing our blooms, and we encourage member feedback.
+It's also a useful model when growing on a small scale, enabling us to plan well and make practical use of garden space.
+Ultimately, we also support the idea of people enjoying seasonal flowers on a regular basis, rather than just special occasions.

 What if I can’t make it to a pick-up?

 We'll do our best to accommodate a location change with advance notice.
-If you will be out of town feel free to have a friend or neighbor pick up your flowers.
+If you will be out of town feel free to have a friend or neighbor pick up your flowers - no need to tell us in advance.
 Flowers unclaimed after 24 hours will be donated.